 - learn how to make a real Italian pizza and join a cooking class

 Verona is so much more than Romeo and Juliet.
-You should definitely check out teh Roman Arena, still very much in use during summer when outdoor performances are held there.
+Visiting Verona with kids is fun for the entire family.
+You should definitely check out the Roman Arena, still very much in use during summer when outdoor performances are held there.
 Another thing you shouldn’t skip is Lamberti Tower.
 You get a great view of the city after a climb to the top.